IBM/dbb-zappbuild/samples/MortgageApplication/application-conf/README.md

 cobol_linkEdit | Flag indicating to execute the link edit step to produce a load module for the source file.
-If false then a object deck will be created instead for later linking. | true cobol_isMQ | Flag indicating that the program contains MQ calls | true cobol_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true
+If false then a object deck will be created instead for later linking. | true cobol_isMQ | Flag indicating that the program contains MQ calls | true cobol_scanLoadModule | Flag indicating to scan the load module for link dependencies and store in the application's outputs collection. | true cobol_compileSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during compile step | true cobol_linkEditSyslibConcatenation |  A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### LinkEdit.properties
 Application properties used by zAppBuild/language/LinkEdit.groovy